Home > Codeine > Codeine Addiction

 Safe, Responsible Rapid Detox for Codeine Addiction

 Prolonged use of opiates including codeine comes with the risk of addiction.
 Mental and physical dependency to codeine can develop quickly with repeated use.
 With the exception of some chronic illnesses, most narcotic pain medications aren’t meant for long-term use.
 Waismann Method offers a safe, responsible and humane treatment for codeine addiction.
 Our codeine detox program is performed in a hospital under the constant care of one of our medical directors.
-The process used is a rapid drug detox assisted with anesthesia.
+The process is a rapid drug detox using deep sedation.
 The Waismann Method allows patients to return to a productive life within days, eliminating the need to spend weeks or months in a rehabilitation or hospital setting.